Query Summary

 Dispersal Probability Maps

-Select a port from the list and chose to plot a map showing the 'Downstream' (export) or the 'Upstream' (import) dispersal probability from/to the selected port:
+Map showing the 'Downstream' (export) or the 'Upstream' (import) dispersal probability from/to the selected port:

 Note: Some ports appear twice (i.e. xxx1, xxx2).
 This represent alternative locations in the 10km grid when the port i located at or near a boundary between two adjacent 10km grids, or where a 10km grid has a high land coverage